How to Taste Wine Like an Expert

-First take note of visual qualities of the wine, then gently swirl and sniff your glass to take in the aroma.
+First, take note of the visual qualities of the wine, then gently swirl and sniff your glass to take in the aroma.
 Finally, put your palate to work and identify different flavors evident in the wine.

 Wine Tasting Step 1: Evaluate by Sight

-The first wine tasting step is to evaluate the wine by sight.
+The first step in how to taste wine is to evaluate the wine by sight.
 After pouring your glass of wine, take a moment to evaluate how the wine looks.
 The color and opacity of different types of wine can hint at the age of the wine and the acidity, alcohol and sugar content.

 Evaluating the “legs” in your glass when you learn how to taste wine is a simple way to determine the sugar and alcohol content.
 Give your glass a swirl and watch the drips left on the sides of the glass as the wine settles — these are the “wine legs.”
 The thicker and more viscous the legs, the more alcohol or residual sugar is in the wine.

 Wine Tasting Step 2: Evaluate by Smell